tianocore/edk2-pytool-extensions/docs/usability/using_linux.md

 It also explains how to use WSL to setup Linux in a Windows environment.
 So if you have a Linux machine, you can follow the later half of this guide to skip setting up WSL.

-For reference, this tutorial was written for a 1903 version of Windows of WSL.
+For reference, this tutorial was written for a 1903 version of Windows with WSL.

 ## Getting Started with WSL